schrum2/MarioDiffusion/README.md

 ## Train text-conditional diffusion model

-Now that the text embedding model is ready, train a diffusion model conditioned on text embeddings from the descriptive captions:
+Now that the text embedding model is ready, train a diffusion model conditioned on text embeddings from the descriptive captions.
+Note that this can take a while.
+We used relatively modest consumer GPUs, so our models took about 12 hours to train.
+However, you can lower the number of epochs to 300 or even 200 and still get decent results:
 ```
 python train_diffusion.py --save_image_epochs 20 --augment --text_conditional --output_dir Mar1and2-conditional-regular0 --num_epochs 500 --json datasets\Mar1and2_LevelsAndCaptions-regular-train.json --val_json datasets\Mar1and2_LevelsAndCaptions-regular-validate.json --pkl datasets\Mar1and2_Tokenizer-regular.pkl --mlm_model_dir Mar1and2-MLM-regular0 --plot_validation_caption_score --seed 0
 ```
-If you care more about speed than seeing intermediate results, you can set --save_image_epochs to an arbitrarily large number, like this
+Another trick if you care more about speed than seeing intermediate results is to set `--save_image_epochs` to a large number (larger than the number of epochs), like this
 ```
 python train_diffusion.py --save_image_epochs 1000 --augment --text_conditional --output_dir Mar1and2-conditional-regular0 --num_epochs 500 --json datasets\Mar1and2_LevelsAndCaptions-regular-train.json --val_json datasets\Mar1and2_LevelsAndCaptions-regular-validate.json --pkl datasets\Mar1and2_Tokenizer-regular.pkl --mlm_model_dir Mar1and2-MLM-regular0 --plot_validation_caption_score --seed 0
 ```